Best Time-Saving Strategies for Disney World

 Even many longtime Walt Disney World fans are overwhelmed by the options, so we’re here to provide insight into reducing friction from your days in the parks.
 As the ole tantalizing teaser goes, “…and the results will surprise you!”
 But seriously, they will.
 What we accomplished (or didn’t) with some of these approaches actually caught us off-guard.

-This post is relatively long, but it’s arguably more valuable right now than anything else on this website.
-If you only read one post on this blog, make it this one.
+During these busier dates, the tips & tricks here will enable you to accomplish a lot more than the average Walt Disney World visitor.
+If you’re visiting during the peak season, holidays, or during school breaks, this advice is arguably more valuable right now than anything else on this website.
 Not to set unrealistic expectations, but this strategy should save you several hours per day at Walt Disney World (and it should save you money, too!).

 Next, let’s do a quick run-through of the various mainstream ways to save time at Walt Disney World.
 This isn’t comprehensive, leaving out the priciest options–like doing VIP tours for the duration of your trip or renting out the parks–for what should be obvious reasons.
 Even though it’s safe to assume George Clooney, Oprah, and Carrot Top are loyal readers of this blog, most of you probably aren’t that big of high rollers.